 We took a morning boat ride along the narrow canals of Ben Tre.
 Unlike the day before, the waterways are only populated with fisherman checking their fish traps, or the occasional local taking a dip.
 In true Vietnamese style, we could still hear mid-morning karaoke blasting from one of the restaurants.
 After the boat ride, we went back to Ba Danh for lunch.
 The owner prepared an excellent vegetarian curry.
 You can rent bikes from the homestay and ride into town if you need something to do.

-Our homestay organized the transit to the bus station.
-We had to inform them a few hours in advance.
+Our homestay (Ba Danh Home) organized transit to the bus station.
+We had to inform the homestay a few hours in advance about our departure time.
 We took a tuk tuk to a shuttle bus to the bus station.
 We took a Thinh Phat bus (70,000 Dong per person).
 We have no complaints, except that we were dropped off in a super random spot in Saigon.

 Stay one more night in Ben Tre.
 There are a lot of transit steps to get between the two destinations and back to Saigon, so it would have been nice to enjoy Ben Tre for another day.